neovim/neovim-ruby/README.md

 end
 ```

+When you add or update a plugin, you will need to call `:UpdateRemotePlugins` to update the remote plugin manifest.
+See `:help remote-plugin-manifest` for more information.

-Ruby plugins go in the `$VIMRUNTIME/rplugin/ruby` directory, and are auto-loaded after calling `:UpdateRemotePlugins`.
-Refer to the [`Neovim::Plugin::DSL` docs](http://www.rubydoc.info/github/alexgenco/neovim-ruby/master/Neovim/Plugin/DSL) for a more complete overview.
+Refer to the [`Neovim::Plugin::DSL` docs](http://www.rubydoc.info/github/alexgenco/neovim-ruby/master/Neovim/Plugin/DSL) for a more complete overview of the `Neovim.plugin` DSL.

 ### Legacy Plugin Support